Announcing: Transformative Landscapes Initiative

 Concrete.
 The concrete industry is responsible for a massive amount of pollution and atmospheric carbon.

--Limited use of new concrete pavers, bricks and landscaping blocks.
+-Limited use of new concrete pavers, bricks and landscaping blocks, less than 10%.
 (Use for required infrastructure or to supplement used and recycled materials is acceptable.)

 -Use of recycled materials wherever possible for landscape features, retaining walls, and pathways.

 -No new concrete materials, or where necessary, low-carbon sustainable materials or re-constituted materials are used.
-(Gold)
+(Monarch)

 Plastics.
 Agricultural and landscape fabrics are the fastest growing cause of plastics pollution of water and land, and are strongly associated with microplastic and phthalates contamination of food.